BawdyAnarchist/quBSD/Future_Development.md

 	- It's for vnet jails and NAT.
 Disables hardware checksums for virtual interfaces, and extra filtering on bridges

 There is some question now as to the dispjails and their templates, and the devfs in jail.conf.

+go through all my personal fstabs and make the #Devices with no spaces so you can column -t all of them

 ### UPGRADES